fprime-community/fprime-tutorial-math-component/docs/math-component.md

 > Advanced users may want to go inspect the generated code.
 Go to the directory `MathProject/build-fprime-automatic-native/Types`.
 The directory `build-fprime-automatic-native` is where all the generated code lives for the "automatic native" build of the project.
 Within that directory is a directory tree that mirrors the project structure.
 In particular, `build-fprime-automatic-native/Types` contains the generated code for `Types`.

 > [!NOTE]
 > The files MathOpEnumAc.hpp and MathOpEnumAc.cpp are the auto-generated C++ files corresponding to the MathOp enum.
 You may wish to study the file MathOpEnumAc.hpp.
-This file gives the interface to the C++ class MathModule::MathOp.
+This file gives the interface to the C++ class MathProject::MathOp.
 All enum types have a similar auto-generated class interface.

 ### Summary
 At this point you have successfully created the `MathOp` type